Are Sippy Cups “Bad?”

 For optimal oral motor development, we want to encourage sucking and swallowing patterns where muscle use (cheeks, lips, jaw, tongue) is balanced, the tongue can learn to elevate and retract while sucking and swallowing, and lips can rest gently on the spout or straw while sucking.
 “Sippy” cups often have a longer bottle-like spout, have a valve that makes it more difficult to suck from, and/or have lids, tops, or spouts that require biting to suck (miracle 360 cups, we are looking at you!).

-Because sippy cups encourage a low and forward tongue position in the mouth.
-We know that drinking from straws and open cups are preferred because they require the tongue to be retracted and high in the mouth.
-Not only is this an optimal position for drinking and eating, the tongue needs to be retracted and elevated for SPEECH!
-The back of the tongue retracts and anchors in the mouth so the tongue tip can hit all the spots in the mouth to make different sounds.
+The back of the tongue retracts and anchors in the mouth so the tongue tip or the middle of the tongue can hit all the spots in the mouth to make different sounds.
 Without that strong retraction and elevation, speech will sound imprecise and slushy.
 As babies and toddlers learn how to say words and sounds, we want their tongues in the RIGHT SPOT!
-This is a “light bulb” moment.
+I know, this is a “light bulb” moment.
 Speech and feeding are very connected!

 If baby needs a sippy cup…